(Bandit) Convex Optimization with Biased Noisy Gradient Oracles: Problem Setup

 Consider now the case when the set $\K$ is bounded and, in particular, assume that $\K$ is included in the unit ball w.r.t. $\norm{\cdot}$.
 Assume further that the function set $\F$ is invariant to linear shifts (that is for any $f\in \F$, $w\in \R^d$, $x\mapsto f(x) + \ip{x,w}$ is also in $\F$).
 Let $\Delta_{n}^{\mathrm{type-I}}$ and $\Delta_{n}^{\mathrm{type-II}}$ denote the appropriate minimax errors for the two types of oracles.
 Then, by the construction in \cref{thm:typered},

 Note that $R$ may depend on the dimension $d$, e.g., for $\mathcal{K} = \left[ -1,1 \right]^d$, $R = \sqrt{d}$ when using the Euclidean norm.
-To clarify the different $c_1$ used by type-I and II oracles, we will present the upper and lower bounds separately for the two oracle types, although the type-I upper bound can actually be derived from type-II (and the type-II lower bound can be derived from type-I). \todoa{There are some issues with assuming closedness under linear shifts.
-Less is enough, however, see how I changed the proposition, but it only gives guarantees for non-uniform type-II oracles...} Also note that for either type of oracles, $\Delta_{\F,n}^*(c_1,c_2) \le R_{\F,n}^*(c_1,c_2)/n$.
+To clarify the different $c_1$ used by type-I and II oracles, we will present the upper and lower bounds separately for the two oracle types, although the type-I upper bound can actually be derived from type-II (and the type-II lower bound can be derived from type-I).
+Also note that for either type of oracles, $\Delta_{\F,n}^*(c_1,c_2) \le R_{\F,n}^*(c_1,c_2)/n$.
 This follows by the well known construction that turns an online convex optimization method $\A$ for regret minimization into an optimization method by running the method and at the end choosing $\hat{X}_n$ as the average of the points $X_1,\dots,X_n$ queried by $\A$ during the $n$ rounds.
 Indeed, then $f(\hat{X}_n) \le \frac1n \sum_{t=1}^n f(X_t)$ by Jensen's inequality, hence the average regret of $\A$ will upper bound the error of choosing $\hat{X}_n$ at the end.
 A consequence of this relation is that a lower bound for $\Delta_{\F,n}^*(c_1,c_2) $ will also be a lower bound for $R^*_{\F,n}(c_1,c_2)/n$ and an upper bound on $R^*_{\F,n}(c_1,c_2)$ leads to an upper bound on $\Delta_{\F,n}^*(c_1,c_2)$.
 This explains why we allowed taking supremum over time-varying oracles in the definition of the regret and why we used a static oracle for the optimization error: to maximize the strength of the bounds we obtain.